Sandipan-87/sandipan.github.io/WEEK_4_FINAL_SUBMISSION/README.md

 ## Project Structure

--   `accounts = backend/`: Backend service for user account management ).
+-   `accounts = api/`: API service for handling YouTube Data API authentication and integration with the help of google api.
--   `youtube_auth = api/`: API service for handling YouTube Data API authentication and integration.
+-   `youtube_auth = backend/`: Backend service for user account management using django.
--   `src= frontend/`: All frontend code, built with React ).
+-   `src= frontend/`: All frontend code, built with React.